The exciting convenience experienced in online schools isn’t free from varying challenges.

 Be moderate with the use.

-7. Stick on the Environment for Productivity and Creativity
+7. Stick to an Environment that Guarantees Productivity and Creativity

 But if you are moving out of the house to study, you should focus on that location.